NASA-SW-VnV/ikos/README.md

 Most of them can be installed using your package manager.

-Installation instructions for Archlinux, CentOS, Debian, Fedora, Mac OS X, Red Hat and Ubuntu are available in the [docs](docs) directory.
+Installation instructions for Archlinux, CentOS, Debian, Fedora, Mac OS X, Red Hat and Ubuntu are available in the [doc](doc) directory.
 These instructions assume you have sudo or root access.
-If you don't, please follow the instructions in [docs/INSTALL_ROOTLESS.md](docs/INSTALL_ROOTLESS.md).
+If you don't, please follow the instructions in [doc/INSTALL_ROOTLESS.md](doc/INSTALL_ROOTLESS.md).

 Once you have all the required dependencies, move to the next section.

-### Build and Install IKOS
+### Build and Install

 Now that you have all the dependencies on your system, you can build and install IKOS.

-As you open the IKOS distribution, you shall see the following content:
+As you open the IKOS distribution, you shall see the following directory structure:

 ```
 .